-3.-(1) Where an application is made for a Certificate of Airworthiness to be issued under paragraph 7(1) of the Order in respect of an aircraft, the fee to be paid for an investigation required by the Chief Executive under that paragraph is as follows:

-(a) where the aircraft is in the Transport Category (Passenger), Transport Category (Cargo), Aerial Work Category or Private Category, the fee is \$198 per 1,000 kg of the aircraft's maximum total weight or part thereof;
+- 3.-(1) Where an application is made for a Certificate of Airworthiness to be issued under paragraph 7(1) of the Order in respect of an aircraft, the fee to be paid for an investigation required by the Chief Executive under that paragraph (not including the investigation of an aircraft engine) is as follows: - (a) where the aircraft is in the Transport Category (Passenger), Transport Category (Cargo), Aerial Work Category or Private Category, and is not a glider or an unpowered aircraft, the fee is \$198 per 1,000 kg of the aircraft's, or part of the aircraft's, maximum total weight authorised for any year, or part of a year, of the period required for carrying out the investigation;

-- (b) [Deleted by S 497/2019 wef 15/07/2019] - (c) where the aircraft is in the Special Category and -

-- (i) the maximum total weight authorised of the aircraft is 33,000 kg or less, the fee is \$6,600 for any year, or part of a year, of the period required for carrying out the investigation and all or any of the following fees, where applicable: - (A) if the aircraft is of a type that has not been registered in Singapore - \$4,900 for any year, or part of a year, of the period required for carrying out the investigation; - (B) if the aircraft is a used aircraft \$3,300 for any year, or part of a year, of the period required for carrying out the investigation; or - (ii) the maximum total weight authorised of the aircraft is above 33,000 kg, the fee is \$198 per 1,000 kg of the aircraft's, or part of the aircraft's, maximum total weight authorised for any year, or part of a year, of the period required for carrying out the investigation.

-(2) In this paragraph, "used aircraft" means an aircraft that does not meet the criteria for a new aircraft specified in paragraph 3.2 of Chapter 2.4 of the Singapore Airworthiness Requirements (SAR).
+- (b) where the aircraft is a glider or an unpowered aircraft, the fee is one-half of the fee for a powered aircraft of the same maximum total weight authorised; - (c) where the aircraft is in the Special Category and - (i) the maximum total weight authorised of the aircraft is 33,000 kg or less, the fee is \$6,600 for any year, or part of a year, of the period required for carrying out the investigation and all or any of the following fees, where applicable: - (A) if the aircraft is of a type that has not been registered in Singapore \$4,900 for any year, or part of a year, of the period required for carrying out the investigation; - (B) if the aircraft is a used aircraft \$3,300 for any year, or part of a year, of the period required for carrying out the investigation; or - (ii) the maximum total weight authorised of the aircraft is above 33,000 kg, the fee is \$198 per 1,000 kg of the aircraft's, or part of the aircraft's, maximum total weight authorised for any year, or part of a year, of the period required for carrying out the investigation. - (2) In this paragraph, "used aircraft" means an aircraft that does not meet the criteria for a new aircraft specified in paragraph 3.2 of Chapter 2.4 of the Singapore Airworthiness Requirements (SAR).